Photoreactivity of Drugs in vitro and in vivo

 in vitro and/or

 in vivo.
 The photoreactivity of a drug substance or drug product describes how efficiently and by which reaction pathway the compound or formulation responds to optical radiation.
-Absorption of optical radiation may result in the formation of free radicals and/or reactive oxygen species (e.g., singlet oxygen, superoxide, hydroxyl radical, peroxides, peroxy radicals, etc.).
+Absorption of optical radiation may result in the formation of free radicals and/or reactive oxygen species (i.e., singlet oxygen, superoxide, hydroxyl radical, peroxides, peroxy radicals, etc.).
 The photoinduced reactions might or might not be identical

 in vitro and

 in vivo, depending on the environment and chemistry of the absorbing species.
-Basic knowledge on the reaction mechanisms for the individual drug substances and products is important to ensure a safe handling, packaging and labeling of the products, to reduce the potential for adverse effects, and to optimize drug therapy by, e.g., developing new drug delivery systems, formulations, or therapeutic regimes.
+Basic knowledge on the reaction mechanisms for the individual drug substances and products is important to ensure safe handling, packaging and labeling of the products, to reduce the potential for adverse effects, and to optimize drug therapy by, e.g., developing new drug delivery systems, formulations, or therapeutic regimes.
 The present module describes major aspects of interactions between drugs and radiation; i.e., drug photostability

 in vitro, photoinduced drug delivery